MadExploits/Gecko/README.md

 # Read this

+I'm not responsible for what you guys do using my tools!

 if you want to using auto root please type `root` for older version

 Upload this `gecko.php` To Your Target!